github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    ```

 1. {% data reusables.apps.navigate-to-app-settings-page %}
-1. On your app's settings page, next to "App ID," find the app ID for your app.
+1. On your app's settings page, next to "App ID", find the app ID for your app.
 1. In your `.env` file, replace `YOUR_APP_ID` with the app ID of your app.
 1. In your `.env` file, replace `YOUR_WEBHOOK_SECRET` with the webhook secret for your app.
-If you have forgotten your webhook secret, under "Webhook secret (optional)," click **Change secret**.
+If you have forgotten your webhook secret, under "Webhook secret (optional)", click **Change secret**.
 Enter a new secret, then click **Save changes**.
-1. On your app's settings page, under "Private keys," click **Generate a private key**.
+1. On your app's settings page, under "Private keys", click **Generate a private key**.
 You will see a private key `.pem` file downloaded to your computer.
 1. Open the `.pem` file with a text editor, or use the following command on the command line to display the contents of the file: `cat PATH/TO/YOUR/private-key.pem`.
 1. Copy and paste the entire contents of the file into your `.env` file as the value of `GITHUB_PRIVATE_KEY`, and add double quotes around the entire value.